TheFluxite/headcanon-generator/readme.md

 **I do not want you to use this for your Stuff!**

 This only shows how the Generator was made, it should not be used to be copied.
-Although, you can send submission. (thats what open-source does)
+Although, you can send submission. (thats what open-source does) If you want to submit Ideas, use our Google Form!
+Link to Google Form: https://forms.gle/JF1sjH3DGtg6RSW27

 # How to use!
 (Two Steps)
 1. Open the Website via: https://fluxpoint-headcanons.pages.dev/